paritytech/substrate-bip39/README.md

+# DEPRECATED

+This project was moved to [polkadot-sdk](https://github.com/paritytech/polkadot-sdk).

 # substrate-bip39

 This is a crate for deriving secret keys for Ristretto compressed Ed25519 (should be compatible with Ed25519 at this time) from BIP39 phrases.